quanta-bmc/read-margin-temp/README.md

 # read-margin-temp

-This daemon is to calculate and update margin temperatures for fan PID control .
-The margin temperatures are updated one by one with 1 second interval between each zone.
-The unit of margin temperature is millidegree.
+This daemon is to calculate and update margin temperature for each fan zone.
+The margin temperature is used in
+[pid control](https://github.com/openbmc/phosphor-pid-control) as an indicator of sensor temperature.